jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-unflatland-features/readme.md

 [Source code on GitHub]( https://github.com/jaanga/terrain-srtm30-plus-viewers/tree/gh-pages/png-tms7-viewer-3d-unflatland-features/ )
 [FAQ]( http://jaanga.github.io/terrain-r2/terrain.html#faq.md# )

+Want a new feature?
+Have an issue?
+Send a message to jaanga [at] googlegroups [dot] com

 ## Concept

 View the Scripps SRTM 30 Plus data in 3D

+A fully interactive 3D data viewer for SRTM30 Plus data files created by the <a href=http://topex.ucsd.edu/WWW_html/srtm30_plus.html  target="_blank" >Satellite Geodesy research group at Scripps Institution of Oceanography, University of California San Diego</a>

 ## Features